 If you have hand, foot and mouth disease, the best thing to do is to stay at home until you're feeling better.
 There's no cure for it, so you have to let it run its course.

-To help ease your or your child's symptoms:
+There are things you can do to help ease your or your child's symptoms.

 You should keep your child away from nursery or school until they're feeling better.
 Adults with the condition should stay away from work until they're feeling better.

 When to get medical advice

 You don't usually need medical attention if you think you or your child has hand, foot and mouth disease.
 The infection will usually pass in 7 to 10 days, and there isn't much your doctor can do.